codcube/webize/README.md

 # WHAT

-fix the web in post-production. some suggest we [abandon it](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html), i'm fixing it with format and protocol bridging to servers of the desired capability and format agility by inserting a graph cache [into the hierarchy](https://gist.github.com/paniq/bf5b291949be14771344b19a38f042c0), facilitating offline scenarios and [automatic archiving](https://beepb00p.xyz/sad-infra.html)
+fix the web in post-production. some suggest we [abandon it](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html), i'm fixing it with format and protocol bridging to servers of the desired capability while inserting a graph cache [into the hierarchy](https://gist.github.com/paniq/bf5b291949be14771344b19a38f042c0), facilitating offline scenarios and [automatic archiving](https://beepb00p.xyz/sad-infra.html)

 # WHY